smp46/FileFerry/README.md

     This command will run the services in detached mode, meaning they will run in the background.

 6.  **Run the Frontend Application:**
-    Once the backend services are running, return to the root of your project directory and start the frontend application.
+    Once the backend services are running, return to the root of your repo directory and start the frontend application.
     ```
     npm start
     ```